correial/Art-of-Data.io/_posts/2021-1-20-Descriptive_Lab.md

 # Dataset Analysis Discussion
 *I created two different graphs using panda and seaborn to compare the countries with the most daily vaccinations to those with the most daily vaccinations per million (people in the country).*
-1. First, to determine the countries I would analyze for the highest daily vaccinations I made a bar graph that would only show countries that had a total vaccination over a 1500000.
+1. First, to determine the countries I would analyze for the highest daily vaccinations, I made a bar graph that would only show countries that had a total vaccination over a 1,500,000.
 From here, it was easy to determine the countries that had the highest total vaccinations.
-I chose seven  to analyze for daily vaccinations. ***Below is the bargraph used:***
+I chose seven  to analyze for daily vaccinations. ***Below is the bar graph used:***

 ![.](Total_Vacc_Bar.png)